ramgb/language-hobbyist/README.md

 # language-hobbyist

-Getting in touch with my inner programmign language hobbyist.
+Getting in touch with my inner programming language hobbyist.